simarbhatt/Portfolio_Projects/Bellabeat_CaseStudy/README.md

 ### 3. Steps

 [Studies](https://www.nih.gov/news-events/nih-research-matters/number-steps-day-more-important-step-intensity) show that **higher daily step counts link to better health**, even more than the Physically Active Minutes.
-Contrary to popular belief that 10,000 steps is the benchmark needed a day, [studies](https://karencollinsnutrition.com/10000-step-goal-5-key-questions/) discuss that, health benefits of step couunt varies according to age and user health.
+Contrary to popular belief that 10,000 steps are the benchmark, [studies](https://karencollinsnutrition.com/10000-step-goal-5-key-questions/) discuss that health benefits of step count varies according to age and users' health.
 Therefore, based on Daily Total Steps, users were categorised as:

 1. less than 5000 steps = inactive
 2. 5000 to 7499 steps = less_active